Ticia Bernuth Agri

 Michael and Ticia had to drive a mile north on Happy Avenue before coming to the West Shore Road intersection and then, fortuitously, making a left and even then having to drive another mile before arriving at the Hurd Road/West Shore Road intersection and seeing Max’s field from the bottom.
 It caught their eye.

-Then to find Max whose home and dairy farm were about 3 miles from there.
+Max’s home and dairy farm were about 3 miles from there.

 Ticia Bernuth Agri